agster27/unpackerr.github.io/docs/install/docker.md

 ## More Dockers

 If you want a container that has a bit more to it, you can try a third party option.
- The container provided by golift is from scratch so it has nothing more than a binary and a config file (with our defaults).
+The container provided by golift is built `FROM scratch` so it has nothing more in the container than a binary and a config file (with our defaults).

 - **[@hotio](https://github.com/hotio) maintains a
     [Custom Docker Container](https://hub.docker.com/r/hotio/unpackerr)